tudelft-reit/REIT-Python-Package-Template/README.md

 5. [Optional] Install ruff in your editor, for vscode see the [ruff extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff).

+6. **Do the manual steps that are shown at the end of the script output.**.

-6. **Have a look at the README.md file that was generated.
+7. **Have a look at the README.md file that was generated.
 It contains important information about the project setup and management**.

 ### File structure
 The project has the following structure: